gelouko/c7n-deployments/centralized-arch/README.md

-# Centralized Cloud Custodia Deployment
+# Centralized Cloud Custodian Deployment

 This is a multi-account architecture for real-time compliance with Cloud Custodian.